mailtoharshit/sldsx/tutorial/tutorial.md

 	4.4 Press `Register`

-	- You will get a notification when the registration is successful (It may take couple of minutes to an hour).
+	- You will get a notification when the registration is successful (It may take couple of minutes to 30 mins).
     - You then need to login with a new domain url, it may look like: `https://YOURDOMAIN-dev-ed.my.salesforce.com`

     4.5  Go back to `Setup > Domain Management > My Domain`